Laundry Love 2.0

 From that encounter sprung a loose affiliation of local ministries that share the goal of reaching out to serve the homeless and impoverished nationwide.
 At last count, there are over 250 Laundry Love ministries, of which we became the third in Colorado.

-St. Elizabeth's became aware of Laundry Love from Greg Garrett, who spoke and presented his recent book, My Church is NOT Dying: the Episcopal Church in the 21st Century at the 2015 Diocesan Convention.
+St. Elizabeth's became aware of Laundry Love from Greg Garrett, who spoke and presented his recent book, My Church is NOT Dying: the Episcopal Church in the 21st Century at the 2015 Diocesan Convention of the Episcopal Church in Colorado.
 That book was the focus of our 2016 Lenten Book Study, and we recognized that this is a ministry that can be easily offered by small congregations like our own.

 We are still a small ministry, but we have gained traction within the Brighton community and we have been blessed to bring God's Love (and clean clothes) to our neighbors in need.